H-SG/aoc_2023_python/README.md

 SO MANY SLICING ERRORS.
 I hate this.
 This was not good for my mental health.

 Oh, Python3.12 is now the minimum required version due to use of `batched()` from itertools.

+## Day 6
+What kinda rollercoaster are we on, this was nice and easy.